gasparka/pyha/docs/basic_usage.rst

 .. image:: ../examples/basic_usage/basic_plot.png

 This is an standard hardware behaviour.
-Pyha provides special variable :code:`self._delay` that specifies the delay of the model.
-This field is useful because:
+Pyha provides special variable :code:`self._delay` that specifies the delay of the model, it is useful:

-- It documents the delay
+- Document the delay of your blocks
 - Upper level blocks can use it to define their own delay
 - Pyha simulations will adjust for the delay, so you can easily compare to your model.